-There are also seven peripatetic music teachers visiting on a weekly basis to provide tuition in woodwind, piano, brass, strings (upper and lower), guitar and drums.
+There are also seven peripatetic music teachers visiting on a weekly basis to provide tuition in woodwind, piano, brass, strings (upper), voice, guitar and drums.
 Over 100 pupils have opted to receive instrumental lessons which happen throughout the school day.
 The school subsidises the cost of these lessons by just over one-third, the rest of the cost being met by parents.

 The department is sited within its own purpose-built music suite, with two classrooms and three practice rooms.
 Each classroom is equipped with Casio keyboards, and in one room there are 13 PCs linked to the school network.
-The school has a network licence to run Sibelius 8 not only in the department but also in other ICT rooms.
+The school has a network licence to run Sibelius Ultimate, not only in the department, but also in other ICT rooms.
 Both classrooms have a piano and a variety of mixed percussion, ukuleles and acoustic guitars.
-Each also has a digital projector, screen and laptop connection point.
+Each also has a digital projector, screen, laptop connection point and sound system with recording facilities.
 Two of the practice rooms are equipped with pianos; the other is specialist drum room.

 Pupils at KS3 receive one hour of music per week and are taught in mixed ability groups within an ‘x’ and ‘y’ half of the year group.
-Pupils follow a different unit of work in each term/half term covering a variety of practical, composing and listening tasks.
+Pupils study three/four different topics a year, each incoporating a variety of practical, composing and listening tasks.
 Group sizes vary from 20-22.
 In Year 10 and 11 pupils receive two/three hours of music per week.
 Music is also offered at A-Level in Year 12 and Year 13.
 Many of our students go on to study music at university.
-All KS4 and 5 students are studying the AQA music syllabus.
+All KS4 and 5 students are studying the Eduqas music syllabus.
 Pupils taking GCSE and A-Level Music are also offered free instrumental lessons to assist them with the performing aspect of the course.

 Over the past 5 years pupils have gained places to study at top Music Conservatoires including:

 - The Royal College of Music